Editorial guide

 Section 2

-For "How to choose a small face yoga step for busy mornings", the useful part starts before the app opens.
-During a beginner routine that needs one clear focus area, not another exercise list, "How to choose a small face yoga step for busy mornings" has one practical test: whether anything changes in behavior.
-A useful answer for "How to choose a small face yoga step for busy mornings" helps the reader set a comfort boundary before trying a new movement before it asks for an install.
-Try the smallest version first for "How to choose a small face yoga step for busy mornings": separate general wellness content.
+For "Small step: busy mornings", the useful part starts before the app opens.
+During a beginner routine that needs one clear focus area, not another exercise list, "Small step: busy mornings" has one practical test: whether anything changes in behavior.
+A useful answer for "Small step: busy mornings" helps the reader set a comfort boundary before trying a new movement before it asks for an install.
+Try the smallest version first for "Small step: busy mornings": separate general wellness content from medical questions.
+Then ask whether optional photo check-ins would reduce friction for "Small step: busy mornings" or simply add another thing to manage.
+Orena should feel useful.

 Section 3